kubereboot/kured/CONTRIBUTING.md

 ### Basic binaries required

-Your system needs at the least the following binaries installed:
+Your system needs at least the following binaries installed:

 - make
 - sed
 - find
 - bash (command, echo)
 - docker (for docker buildx)
-- kind
-- go (see version in go.mod)
+- go (see the required version in go.mod)
+- mise (to manage developer tools.
+See [mise installation instructions](https://mise.jdx.dev/installing-mise.html).)

 ### Fetch the additional binaries required

-Please run `make bootstrap-tools` once on a fresh repository clone to download several needed tools, e.g. GoReleaser.
+Please run `make install-tools` once on a fresh repository clone to download necessary developer tools.
+Installed tools are listed in [.mise directory](.mise/config.toml).

 ### Configure your git for the "Certificate of Origin"

-By contributing to this project you agree to the Developer Certificate of Origin (DCO).
+By contributing to this project, you agree to the Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.